 Esther Whitfield is a scholar of contemporary Latin American and Caribbean literature, with a particular focus on Cuba.
 She received a B.A. in Modern Languages from Oxford University in 1994 and a Ph.
 D. in Romance Languages & Literatures from Harvard University in 2001.
-She taught for a year as a lecturer in Harvard's Program in History and Literature before joining the faculty of Brown's Department of Comparative Literature in 2002; as of 2012, she is jointly appointed in the Department of Hispanic Studies.
+She joined the faculty of Brown's Department of Comparative Literature in 2002; as of 2012, she is jointly appointed in the Department of Hispanic Studies.

 "Guantánamo, Cuba: Poetry and Prison on Divided Ground."
 Comparative Literature Studies, vol. 72, no. 3, 2020, pp. 299-315.